ppluuums-jp/google-meet-chat-popup/README.md

 Makes google meet chat pop up as a new window by just one click.

-When you press the generate button, a new window pops up as showed blow.
+When you press the generate button, a new window pops up as showed below.

 <img width="200" src="https://qiita-image-store.s3.ap-northeast-1.amazonaws.com/0/924548/46e40ec0-2832-7ce5-b654-424a1e5a2608.png"><img width="100" src="https://user-images.githubusercontent.com/104049111/178160879-1a953652-d181-4d4f-8050-9f477010ce10.png">